-Ephesus, Symrna, Pergamum (earliest Roman road built in Asia between 133-130 BC)
+Ephesus, Symrna, Pergamum (the earliest Roman road built in Asia between 133-130 BC)

 4. Imperial Post Road

 Pergamum, Thyatira, Sardis, Philadelphia, Laodicea, Ephesus, or to the East

 The seven churches of Revelation lay on these two roads.
 A route using both these roads would make a circular route to and from Ephesus.

 5. Anatolian Circuit